arzafiruddin/DDandD/README.md

 2) Open the command prompt, terminal, or console of your respective environment
 3) Navigate to the directory containing all the *DDandD* files in the command prompt, terminal, or console
 4) Run the `DDandD_Runner` program by entering `java DDandD_Runner` into the command prompt, terminal, or console
-> "Dungeons, Dungeons, and More Dungeons" is best experienced with a command prompt, terminal, or console that have multi-line output support.
-Otherwise, you'll have to wait for each line of the updated map screen to print one at a time.
+> NOTE: "Dungeons, Dungeons, and More Dungeons" is best experienced with a command prompt, terminal, or console that has **multi-line output** support.
+While single-line output still functions fine, the overall experience is not as snappy or seamless.

+### Customizing Enemy and Weapon Varieties

+"Dungeons, Dungeons, and More Dungeons" supports the ability for the pool of possible weapons and enemies to be customized by the player.
+Simply open the `Enemies.txt` and `Weapons.txt` files and add as many new enemies and weapons you'd like, or completely overhaul the preset options.
+The only stipulation is that **every seperate enemy and weapons must be on their own, separate line**.